 15. Rip Curl Rifles Tide Watch

-Just like the Nixon Base Tide, the Rip Curl Rifles Tide Watch focuses only on the necessary information.
+Just like the Nixon Base Tide, the Rip Curl Rifles Tide Watch solely focuses on the necessary information.
 The watch features 500 pre-programmed tide locations that can be seen on a graph or detailed display.
-It has an alarm, stopwatch, and countdown features as well as a light function for optimum reading.
+It has an alarm, stopwatch, and countdown features, as well as a light function for optimum reading.

-The watch is made of lightweight polyurethane so it’s definitely durable with a water resistance of 100 metres.
+The watch is made from lightweight polyurethane, so it’s definitely durable with a water resistance of 100 metres.
 The rubber strap of the watch is just an added bonus to its already appealing overall functionality.

 Learning how to surf is not as easy as just standing on a surfboard.
 It requires a great deal of effort that goes with regular practice.
-You would also need determination because you’re bound to fall more often than you’ll be able to get on your feet.
-You may also get hurt along the way, but its fruit will be so sweet once you learn how to ride the waves.
-Before you decide you’ll start surfing, here are a few tips to consider as a beginner.
+You would also need determination because you’re bound to fall more often than you getting on your feet.
+You may also get hurt along the way, but its fruit will be so sweet once you manage to learn how to ride the waves correctly.
+Before you decide to start surfing, here are a few tips to consider as a beginner:

 Find a good surfing coach/school

 Perhaps, you already know how to surf.
 Maybe you’ve already gone out to an adventure on your own.
-A good surfing coach won’t let you go through all these without having to learn the basics first.
+A good surfing coach won’t let you go through all these without having to study the basics first.
 No, we’re not talking about how to stand on a board or how to balance yourself when on water.
-There’s more to surfing than just that and only a good coach will be able to teach you that.
-Not anyone can master the ocean, but there are a lot of good coaches who can teach you enough to be confident in it.
+There’s more to surfing than just that and only a personal coach will be able to teach you that.
+Not anyone can master the ocean, but there are a lot of great coaches who can teach you enough to be confident in it.